Architectural Decisions

 Consequences

-- Good: One place to update credentials
+- Good: One place to update credentials — rotate a key once, every app picks it up

 - Good: Consistent pattern across all apps